lanl-aea/waves/docs/tutorial_00_scons.rst

 While this is a powerful feature for large, complex projects, most modsim projects will benefit from maintaining a single construction environment inherited from the active shell environment at build configuration time.
-In addition to copying the active external environment, the above code adds the project command-line build options to the construction environment for re-use throughout the project configuration files, SConstruct and SConscript, for build control.
+In addition to copying the active external environment, the above code adds the project command-line build options to the construction environment for reuse throughout the project configuration files, SConstruct and SConscript, for build control.

 7. Add the content below to the ``SConstruct`` file to add the third-party software dependency checks to the project configuration.